Ritchie Blackmore: Equipment

 During the 1960s, Blackmore played a Gibson ES-335 but from 1970 he mainly played a Fender Stratocaster until he formed Blackmore's Night in 1997.
 The middle pick-up on his Stratocaster is screwed down and not used.
 Blackmore occasionally used a Fender Telecaster Thinline during recording sessions.
-He is also one of the first rock guitarists to use a "scalloped" fretboard, which has a "U" shape between the frets.
+He is also one of the first rock guitarists to use a "scalloped" fretboard, which creates a "U" shape between the frets.

 In the 1970s, Blackmore used a number of different Stratocasters; one of his main guitars was an Olympic white 1974 model with a rosewood fingerboard that was scalloped.
 Blackmore added a strap lock to the headstock of this guitar as a conversation piece to annoy and confuse people, as it didn't actually do anything.

 Effects he used from 1970 to 1997, besides his usual tape echo, included a Hornby Skewes treble booster in the early days.
 Around late-1973, he experimented with an EMS Synthi Hi Fli guitar synthesizer.
 He sometimes used a wah-wah pedal and a variable control treble-booster for sustain, and Moog Taurus bass pedals were used in solo parts during concerts.
 He also had a modified Aiwa TP-1011 tape machine built to supply echo and delay effects; the tape deck was also used as a pre-amp.
 Other effects that Blackmore used were a Uni-Vibe, a Dallas Arbiter Fuzz Face and an Octave Divider.

 In the mid-1980s, he experimented with Roland guitar synthesizers.
 A Roland GR-700 was seen on stage as late as 1995–96, later replaced with the GR-50.

 Blackmore has experimented with many different pick-ups in his Strats.
 In the early Rainbow era, they were still stock Fender equipment, but later became Dawk-installed over wound, dipped, Fender pick-ups.
 He has also used Schecter F-500-Ts, Velvet Hammer "Red Rhodes", DiMarzio "HS-2", OBL "Black Label", and Bill Lawrence L-450, XL-250 (bridge), L-250 (neck) pick-ups.
 In his signature Stratocaster, Seymour Duncan Quarter Pound Flat SSL-4's are used to emulate the Schecter F500ts.
 Since the early 1990s, he has used Lace Sensor (Gold) "noiseless" pick-ups.